Voyz/ibind/README.md

     </a>
 </p>

-IBind is a REST and WebSocket client library for [Interactive Brokers Client Portal Web API.][gateway]
+IBind is a REST and WebSocket client library for [Interactive Brokers Client Portal Web API.][ibkr-docs]

 ## Installation